ConSol-Monitoring/snclient/docs/checks/commands/check_drivesize.md

     check_drivesize drive=/ warn="used > 90%" "crit=used > 95%" "warn=inodes > 90%" "crit=inodes > 95%"
     OK - All 1 drive(s) are ok |'/ used'=307515822080B;440613398938;465091921101;0;489570443264 '/ used %'=62.8%;90;95;0;100 '/ inodes'=12.1%;90;95;0;100

+Check folder, no matter if its a mountpoint itself or not:

+    check_drivesize folder=/tmp show-all
+    OK - /tmp 280.155 GiB/455.948 GiB (64.7%) |...

 ### Example using NRPE and Naemon

 Naemon Config